intel/auto-round/examples/multimodal-modeling/Llava/README.md

 ## 5. Known Issues
 * huggingface format model is not support yet, e.g. llava-1.5-7b-hf
 * Setting seqlen to 2048 is not working yet.
+* Currently, llava quantization is an experiemtal feature, and does not yet support inference on various devices after export.

 ## 6. Environment